Polypants/threejs_tutorial/README.md

 ## Creating the Renderer

 Now we'll need to render what the camera sees.
 Three.js comes with different kinds of renderers, we will be using the WebGL renderer.
 There are also `canvas` and `SVG` renderers.
 The use the CPU for rendering, unlike webGL that uses the GPU.
 This means rendering time is way faster with the WebGL renderer.
 Also, some features like shadows and shaders aren’t available to those other renderers.
-They can be useful if you need to support enviornments that don't support WebGL.
+They can be useful if you need to support environments that don't support WebGL.

 ```
 var renderer = new THREE.WebGLRenderer();